omidmt/rira/README.md

 in controller side still need to return json response by using respond method.
 It will allow to update select list with new created item in the dialog.
 Before responding it is recommended to nullify the file content property of the saved instance to prevent it to be reported inside the json response.

+### Job Management
+Jobs can be defined as a quartz job by usig create-job command.
+Keep track of jobs in rira a Job object can be defined and use log method to append notes to it and set status from JobStatus to track state of it.
+By default job log is saved in database as log field of the domain, but if logfileName property of the object is set, then a file in KONFIG.jobLogDir is created for keeping the logs.

 ##### Author
 Omid M. Tourzan @otourzan